marisacasillas/chatterlab/mpal/abstracts.md

 ### Prosody and phonology in early infancy

 #### 23 October 13.00 - 14.00

-#### Individual variability in infants’ cortical tracking of speech rhythm relates to their word segmentation performance
+#### Individual variability in infants' cortical tracking of speech rhythm relates to their word segmentation performance

 [*Tineke M. Snijders*](./authors.md)